Do Technical Indicators Actually Work? We Ran 856 Statistical Tests to Find Out

 - Volatility-adapted signals (Keltner, Bollinger) outperform simple price-level signals (SMA) because they normalize for changing market regimes

-The retail trading industry sells the trend-following story because it’s psychologically compelling.
-Crossovers are visually clean, easy to explain on YouTube, and generate consistent trading activity (brokerage revenue).
-The evidence says they don’t work.
+The retail trading industry sells the trend-following story because it’s psychologically compelling and visually clean.
+The evidence says it doesn’t work at this timescale.

-Regime sensitivity: This study uses 2004–2024, a period dominated by quantitative easing, secular bull markets (2009–2021), and two significant crashes (2008, 2020).
+Regime sensitivity: This study covers 2004–2024, a period dominated by quantitative easing and secular bull markets.
 Mean reversion works because markets recover.
-In a regime where they don’t recover (prolonged deflation, structural bear markets), oversold signals could generate extended losses.
+In a structural bear regime, oversold signals could generate extended losses.
 TLT’s negative RSI result is a reminder that these effects are asset-specific.

 Lookahead bias: All forward returns are computed from signal day + 1 to prevent lookahead.
 Indicators use only past data by construction.

 Single-indicator analysis: We test indicators in isolation.
-Real trading systems combine signals.
-A Keltner lower touch with OBV confirming might have higher d than either alone — that’s a follow-on study.
+Real systems combine signals.
+A KC lower touch with OBV confirming might have a higher d than either alone — that is a follow-on study.

 Conclusion

 Technical indicators are not equally valid.
-This study draws a sharp line between two classes:
+This study draws a sharp, quantitative line between two classes:

-Statistically real: RSI, Keltner Channel, Williams %R, Stochastic, OBV, EMA (all in oversold/divergence modes)
+Statistically real: RSI, Keltner Channel, Williams %R, Stochastic, OBV (all in oversold or volume-divergence modes)

 Statistical noise: SMA crossovers (Golden Cross, Death Cross), Parabolic SAR, Rate of Change